Vendor contract management is the process of overseeing and directing all aspects of an organization's contractual dealings with its suppliers.

 Tropic gives you a complete view of every supplier, so your stakeholders can easily manage their spend more effectively.
 How?

-- Supplier management that makes it easy to track transactional data from your ERP, accounting tools, and expense management systems and usage across your entire tech stack.
+- Contract management that makes it easy to track transactional data from your ERP, accounting tools, and expense management systems and usage across your entire tech stack.

 Proactively seek savings